GPS Exchange Format

-GPX, or GPS Exchange Format, is an XML schema designed as a common GPS data format for software applications.
+GPS Exchange Format (GPX) is an XML schema designed as a common GPS data format for software applications.
 It can be used to describe waypoints, tracks, and routes.
 It is an open format and can be used without the need to pay license fees.
 Location data (and optionally elevation, time, and other information) is stored in tags and can be interchanged between GPS devices and software.
 Common software applications for the data include viewing tracks projected onto various map sources, annotating maps, and geotagging photographs based on the time they were taken.

 Data types

-The required data for a GPX file can be seen below.
-Ellipsis (...) means that the previous element can be repeated.
-Additional data may exist within every markup but is not shown here:
+A GPX file's main components are waypoints, routes, and tracks: